onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 don't keep people in by force

 voluntary - non-coercive

+> "If it's wrong when they do it, it's wrong when we do it." - [Noam Chomsky](https://www.goodreads.com/quotes/599016-if-it-s-wrong-when-they-do-it-it-s-wrong-when)

 symmetry
     - golden rule (or silver rule) - do unto others as you would have them do unto you